dylancashman/specmetric/README.md

 	cd usecases/spreadsheet
 	python app.py

 This runs a simple flask server, and if you navigate to the corresponding localhost url, you will see an editable spreadsheet.
-It only matches four types of operations: SUM(), AVERAGE(), and +s and -s.
+It only matches five types of operations: SUM(), AVERAGE(), COUNTIF(), and +s and -s.